nvmwill/nexmo-developer/_documentation/en/getting-started/concepts/authentication.md

 ## Vonage SDKs

-The [Vonage SDKs](/tools) use [JWTs](https://jwt.io/) for authentication when a user logs in.
+The [Vonage Client SDKs](/tools) use [JWTs](https://jwt.io/) for authentication when a user logs in.
 These JWTs are generated using the application ID and private key that is provided [when a new application is created](/tutorials/client-sdk-generate-test-credentials).

 ### Claims